Fillability obstructions for high-dimensional confoliations: Restrictions on -curves from cotameness

 The two above facts then mean that $\psi\circ u$ is weakly subharmonic on $\Sigma$. \Cref{thm:weak_maximum_principle} then gives that $\psi\circ u$ must be constant.

 Now, the only way for $u$ to be tangent to a level set of $\psi$ is that the image of $\d u$ is contained in $\cK_\xi$.
-Indeed, by tame weak pluri-subharmonicity, otherwise there would be a $v\in T\Sigma$ such that $\d u (v) \notin \cK_\xi$ and by \eqref{eqn:maximum_principle} we would get that $u^*\d\d^\C\psi (v,jv) \neq 0$, which is a contradiction with the fact that $\psi\circ u$ is constant.
+Indeed, by tame weak pluri-subharmonicity, otherwise there would be a $v\in T\Sigma$ such that $\d u (v) \notin \cK_\xi$ and by \eqref{eqn:maximum_principle} we would get that $u^*\d\d^\C\psi (v,jv) \neq 0$, which due to \eqref{eqn:maximum_principle_bis} is a contradiction with the fact that $\psi\circ u$ is constant.
 This concludes the proof. \end{proof}

 \begin{lemma} Let $(X,J)$ be an almost complex manifold and $\psi\colon X\to \R$ a tame weakly pluri-subharmonic function.
-Let also $\Sigma$ be a Riemann surface with non-empty boundary.
-Then, every $J$-holomorphic map $u\colon \Sigma \to X$ such that $\psi\circ u$ attains its maximum in $z\in\partial\Sigma$ must satisfy one of the following alternatives: \begin{itemize} \item either $\d_z(\psi\circ u) (v)>0$ for every $v\in T_z\Sigma$ pointing outwards $\partial \Sigma$; \item or $u$ is \emph{everywhere} tangent to a level set of $\psi$; more precisely, if $u(z)$ belongs to an open subset $U\subset X$ where the rank of the characteristic distribution $\cK_\xi$ is constant, with $\xi=\ker(-\d^\C\psi)$, then the image of $u\vert_{u^{-1}(U)}$ is tangent to $\cK_\xi$. \end{itemize} \end{lemma} As for the previous lemma, we point out that in the last part of the statement, the constant rank assumption implies that $\cK_\xi$ is a regular foliation on the open subset $U$ by \Cref{lem:char_distr_involutive_and_invariant}, and that the second case in the conclusion of the lemma, of course, includes the case where $u$ is a constant map.
+Let also $\Sigma$ be a Riemann surface with non-empty boundary, and $u\colon \Sigma \to X$ a $J$-holomorphic map such that $\psi\circ u$ attains its maximum in $p\in\partial\Sigma$.
+Then, one of the following alternatives holds: \begin{itemize} \item either $\d_p(\psi\circ u) (v)>0$ for every $v\in T_p\Sigma$ pointing outwards $\partial \Sigma$; \item or the image of $u$ contained in a level set $M$ of $\psi$; more precisely, $u$ is tangent at each point to the characteristic distribution $\cK_\xi$ of the hyperplane field $\xi=\ker((-\d^\C\psi)\vert_M)\subset TM$. \end{itemize} \end{lemma} As for the previous lemma, we point out that the second case in the conclusion of the lemma again includes, of course, the case where $u$ is a constant map.

 The proof of \Cref{lem:boundary_point_lemma_curve} is analogous to the one of \Cref{lem:maximum_principle_curve}, but using \Cref{thm:boundary_point_lemma} instead of \Cref{thm:weak_maximum_principle}; the details are left to the reader.